BW

 It would be far more difficult to subvert reverse-DNS.
 In order to do so the mail abuser would have to take control of the DNS servers that are authoritative for a particular IP address.
 Someone may accomplish that once or twice, but they won't be able to build a business based on it.

-At BHG Worldwide Headquarters it is now five past ten, on Saturday, 23 November 2024.
+At BHG Worldwide Headquarters it is now twelve past one, on Thursday, 26 December 2024.

 ·/.